the-turing-way/the-turing-way/Chapter_Version_Control.md

 $ git branch -D name_of_the_branch
 ```

-**Good practice for branches**
+### Good practice for branches

 Branches should be used to **keep the master branch clean**.
 Similarly you should try to keep individual branches as clean as possible by **only adding one new feature per branch**, because if you are working on several features some may be finished and ready to merge into master while others are stull under development.
 Give your branches **sensible names**, "new_feature" is all well and good until you start developing a newer feature on another branch.

 ## Merging

+### The problem

-**The problem:** once you've finished up some work on a branch you need to add it to your main project (or any other branch).
+Once you've finished up some work on a branch you need to add it to your main project (or any other branch).

+### The solution

-**The solution:** merge the branch with your work on into your target branch.
+Merge the branch with your work on into your target branch.
 You can also use merging to combine work that other people have done with your own and vice versa.

+### How to do it

-**How to do it:** to merge some branch, branch_A, into another branch, branch_B, switch to branch_A via `git checkout branch_A` and merge it into branch_B by
+To merge some branch, branch_A, into another branch, branch_B, switch to branch_A via `git checkout branch_A` and merge it into branch_B by

 ```
 git merge branch_B